 Yes, the Sub-Fund does consider Principal Adverse Impacts (PAIs) on Sustainability Factors.
 PAI Indicators are incorporated as part of the documented investment process of the Sub-Fund.
-The PAIs themselves are embedded within the Management Company's investment process, via the restrictions criteria and Stewardship, as well as via the Management Company's policy documents.
+The PAIs themselves are embedded within the Management Company's investment process, via the restrictions criteria and Stewardship.